mourra950/Simple-Proxy-Server/README.md

 <<<<<<< HEAD

 # Simple Proxy Server

 ## Project Description

-The client requests the objects via the proxy server.
-The proxy server will forward the client’s request to the web server.
-The web server will then generate a response message and deliver it to the proxy server, which in turn sends it to the client.
-Moreover, there is Error Handling for when the web page requested is not found.
-The Proxy Server is also a Caching Server, so when the proxy gets a request, it checks if the requested object is cached and if yes, it returns the object from the cache, without contacting the server.
-If the object is not cached, the proxy retrieves the object from the server, returns it to the client and caches a copy for future requests.
-Finally, the server has URL Filtering so when the Proxy receives a request for a specific URL, it looks up the local database and if the URL is listed there, then it returns an error page with a message that says “This URL is blocked”.
-This local database is a simple text file where each URL is written in a separate line.
+This is a simple HTTP proxy server implemented in Python.
+It listens for incoming connections on a specified port and receives HTTP request messages from clients.
+If the requested URL is not in a list of blocked URLs, the server attempts to retrieve the requested file from the cache directory.
+If the file is found in the cache, it is sent to the client.
+If the file is not found in the cache, the server creates a socket and connects to the host specified in the request message, sends an HTTP request for the file, and receives the response.
+The response is then stored in a cache file and also sent to the client.
+If an error occurs while trying to retrieve the file, an HTTP error message is sent to the client.

 ## Dependencies